Torben Bjørn Larsen: Lepidoptera

 In 1958 Larsen tried to identify a Neptis species he had collected in the Nilgiris and was surprised when the insect curator (Sören Ludvig Paul Tuxen) at the Copenhagen museum could not help him identify it.
 It was then that he realized how little was known about the butterflies of the world and it was not until 1986 that he was able to identify that particular Neptis as Neptis nata.
 In 1975 he moved to London where he pursued his doctoral thesis on the butterflies of the Middle East.
 Shortly after receiving his doctorate in 1984 he moved to work for DANIDA in India with his (second) wife Nancy Fee who worked for the World Health Organization.
 He studied butterflies in the various places where they lived and worked including the Philippines, Bangladesh, Ecuador, Papua New Guinea, Nigeria, Cameroon, Sierra Leone and Côte d’Ivoire.
 He collaborated on butterfly research with the Royal Africa Museum (MRAC), the African Butterfly Research Institute and other organizations.
 He was elected president of the Association for Tropical Lepidoptera in 1996.
 The genus Torbenia was named after him.
 He wrote several books on butterflies, and also a series of papers on anecdotes including those on the hazards of butterfly collecting.

+Larsen examined the palatability of aposematic and non-aposematic butterflies by personally tasting a number of species in Madagascar and Ethiopia.
+In 1991 he tried experiments with the feeding choices of Chamaeleo dilepis in Botswana.
+In 2006 he conducted experiments on the choices made by Chamaeleo gracilis in Sierra Leone.
+He noted that it avoided Danaus, Acraea and Amauris.

+Larsen developed a species numbering system for his 2005 publication Butterflies of West Africa.
+The 'Larsen' numbers have since been used in A Sharp Eye on Butterflies of Ghana.